AshritaSahoo/SIT-CUBESAT-AS/README.md

       including feasibility, resiliency, risk, and the probability of success.

    4 CubeSat Design
+   You will also need to research which components will work best for your CubeSat system.  most popular components can now be purchased through commercial vendors.many educational organizations still try to build and design as many components as possible in-house in order to enhance the educational experience, as well as to keep costs low

    5 Development and Submittal of Proposal in Response to CSLI Call